Preparing for Advance Registration

 NOTE: During registration periods, there may be delays at offices that place and remove holds.
 It is best not to wait until your scheduled registration day to clear a hold.
 You can view details for any holds on MyUAlbany.

 Graduate students are eligible to register as of the first day of Advance Registration.
 An enrollment appointment start date and time can be found on MyUAlbany under the "When Can I Enroll" link.

 Undergraduate students are eligible to register on a seniority basis, by number of credits completed (view “When Can I Enroll” on MyUAlbany).
 You are urged to register during the time period designated for you.
 However, if you miss your time, you may register anytime following your appointment.

-Graduate students' appointments begin on March 27.
+Graduate students' appointments will begin October 16th.

 Your initial registration date is based on the number of credits you have earned.
 Earned credits does not include credit for courses you are currently taking.
 The date and time you may begin registration for the upcoming semester is assigned based on your total number of credits earned.
 The more credits you have earned the earlier your appointment will be.
 In some cases where large numbers of students have the same number of credits, appointments may be spread over two or more appointment times.
 You may register at any time between your “Enrollment Appointment” start date/time and your end date/time.

 To view your Enrollment Appointment dates and time on MyUAlbany, go to “When can I enroll” under “Steps to Enroll” on the left side of the screen.
 Then select the term for which you wish to register.
 The resulting screen will display the start date and time and end date and time when you can register for your classes.
 Your specific appointment will begin within the dates listed below:

 |88 and over

 ||Nov 11 thru Nov 15